 Scene study, character development, devising and adaptation – we all do everything.

 The next six weeks will be spent rehearsing the script (a heavily adapted Measure for Measure) for public performance.
 Rehearsals will take place in class and in the evening.
 Evening rehearsals will be scheduled as early in the semester as possible, once decisions about roles and conflicts are known.
-Changes to the script are likely to continue during this time though your directorial/dramaturgical team promises to be reasonable in their expectations.
+Changes to the script are likely to continue during this time though your primary directorial/dramaturgical team promises to be reasonable in their expectations.

 The two/three weeks after the production are devoted to reflection upon the process and readings of other adaptations of the play.